Listed Building Consent

-Timber windows on Grade I, Grade II* and Grade II listed buildings cannot be altered in any way without planning permission, or ‘Listed Building Consent‘, and it is against the law to do so.
+Timber windows on listed buildings cannot be altered in any way without planning permission, or ‘Listed Building Consent‘, and it is against the law to do so.

-Planning officers quite rightly think of listed buildings as valuable architectural antiques, and are looking for evidence that you respect and appreciate the value of preserving the inherent character of the building as far as possible.
+Planning officers quite rightly think of listed buildings as valuable architectural antiques, and are looking for evidence that you understand the importance of preserving the character of the building as far as possible.

 Here are some key points to consider when making a listed planning application for windows:

 1. Restored or replacement windows?